Abelianization and fixed point properties of units in integral group rings: Fixed point properties, exceptional components and cut groups

 \begin{remark} All the fields and division algebras appearing in \Cref{theorem EKVG} have the peculiar property to contain a norm Euclidean order $\O$ which therefore is maximal and unique up to conjugation \cite[Section 2.3]{CeChLez}.
 In view of \cite[(21.6), page~189]{Reiner}, this yields that also all the $2\times 2$-matrix algebras in \Cref{theorem EKVG} have, up to conjugation, a unique maximal order, namely $\Ma_2(\O)$.
 Recall that in case of $\Q(\sqrt{-d})$, with $ d \in \{ 0,1,2,3 \}$, the unique maximal order is their respective ring of integers $\I_d$ and in case of $\mathbb{H}_2, \mathbb{H}_3,\mathbb{H}_5$ the respective maximal orders where described in table (\ref{eq:basis_of_quat_orders}).
 Note that being norm Euclidean implies that these orders are also $\GE_2$-rings (see \Cref{euclidian are GE2}). \end{remark}

-Furthermore in \cite{EKVG} the authors classified the possibilities for the groups $Ge$ to admit a faithful emebdding in exceptional components of type (II).
+Furthermore in \cite{EKVG} the authors classified the possibilities for a finite group to admit a faithful embedding in an exceptional component of type (II).
 More precisely, they found 55 possible groups\footnote{Note that the group with \textsc{SmallGroupID} \texttt{[24, 1]} and structure description $C_3 \rtimes C_8$ also has a faithful embedding in $\Ma_2(\mathbb{Q}(\sqrt{-1}))$, but is missing in \cite[Table 2]{EKVG}.
 However it is included in the table in \ref{Appendix tabel met alle data}.}, see \cite[Table 2]{EKVG}.
 In \ref{Appendix tabel met alle data} we add the aforementioned table, along with the information on all the exceptional type (II) components of $\Q H$, for each $H$ in the list, and certain group theoretical properties of $H$.
 By $G_{m, \ell}$ we denote the group with \textsc{SmallGroupID} $(m, \ell)$ in the Small Groups Library of \textsf{GAP} \cite{GAP}.
 For a presentation of the groups appearing see \ref{Appendix_presentation}.
 Using the table from \ref{Appendix tabel met alle data} it is easy to check the following.